[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 DISNEY'S MARK AND BRIAN

-ROAR RADIO FLASH: Mark & Brian are getting a big national publicity boost.
-"Mother Ghost", written by and starring Mark, has been bundled in the new Red Laser, DVD format for marketing promotion with a special
+ROAR RADIO FLASH: Mark & Brian received a big national publicity boost in 2008.
+"Mother Ghost", written by and starring Mark, was bundled in a newer Red Laser format for marketing promotion with a special

 when the arrangements with Mark were announced.